swson/ADSP/README.md

 ###Error metric
 -m, --error_metric
 List of error metric, controls what kind of error bound is used, the range for the random error value.
-There are four types of error injection:
+There are five types of error injection:
-- absolute - error bound is the value of the error rate, uniform random number generation is used
+- absolute_uni - error bound is the value of the error rate, uniform random number generation is used
-- relative - error bound is the difference between max and min of the entire data set multiplied by error rate, uniform random number generation is used
+- relative_uni - error bound is the difference between max and min of the entire data set multiplied by error rate, uniform random number generation is used
-- point - error bound is the value of the data being injected multiplied by the error rate, uniform random number generation is used
+- point_uni - error bound is the value of the data being injected multiplied by the error rate, uniform random number generation is used
+- absolute_gauss - error generated using gaussian distribution with the original data point being 0 and error_rate being the standard deviation
-- gauss - error generated using gaussian distribution will the original data point being the mean and error_rate being the standard deviation
+- point_gauss - error generated using gaussian distribution with the original data point being the mean and error_rate being the standard deviation

 ##Optional arguments